 Make sure that any assessment is fit for purpose and for the role you have.
 It needs to be challenging but also not too time-intensive for the candidate to complete or for you to review.

 For more depth on focused, engaging interviews check out my article on how to interview someone.

 With all of this talk of efficient interviewing, don’t forget that, when it comes to candidate experience, interviewing is where you can really make it or break it.

 This is where candidates spend the most time with you and, even if you haven’t had the time to create a super snazzy careers page with interactivity everywhere, creating a lovely interviewing experience can make up for it.

 That’s not to say that the interview should be easy!
-A lot of candidates actually prefer interviews that challenge them and make them think on their area of expertise, so the above advice for efficient interviewing still stands.
+Most candidates actually prefer interviews that challenge them and make them think about their area of expertise, so the above advice for efficient interviewing still stands.

 - Introduce yourself and what you do at the company

 - If it’s the first interview, introduce the company as well